OwnID/ownid-core-ios-sdk/README.md

 ## Demo applications
 This repository contains only core.
 Please refer to [demos](https://github.com/OwnID/ownid-ios-sdk-demo).

+ ## Registration and Login Flows
+  Use the following diagrams to better understand the registration and login flows provided by the OwnID iOS SDK.
+The LinkAndLogin flow occurs when an existing user who has traditional account credentials uses the login screen to tap Skip Password for the first time.

 ## Supported Languages
 The OwnID SDK has built-in support for multiple languages.
 The SDK loads translations in runtime and selects the best language available.
 The list of currently supported languages can be found [here](https://i18n.prod.ownid.com/langs.json).